helenplesko/technicallogs/TemplateLog.md

 # Title of Log

 > [!IMPORTANT]
-> Include any prerequisites here
+> Include prerequisites here, if any

 In this log:

-- [x] Title of task goes here
+- [x] Title of task goes here (insert date task was completed | insert time it took to complete the task)
-- [x] List them all in order so user knows what to expect throughout the document
+- [x] List them all in order so user knows what to expect throughout the document (insert date task was completed | insert time it took to complete the task)
+- [ ] Only when the task is fully documented do you check this off (insert date task was completed | insert time it took to complete the task)

+Total Duration: insert the total time it took to complete all tasks in the log

 ## Title of task 1